The Lower Cape Early Childhood Council generally meets the 3rd Wednesday of each month. There are instances when the date changes.

 The Lower Cape Early Childhood Council needs your input and suggestions!
 Council meetings are a great opportunity to find out who's doing what for famlies on the Lower and Outer Cape, and to share your own ideas.

 This year the Council meetings will focus on different topics of current importance to particular individuals or groups - parents, directors, teachers, playgroup leaders.
 For example: A speaker with information about the new playgroup regulations will attend one meeting to answer questions and share information.
 Another meeting may address playgroup practices and resources.
-Please send your ideas and suggestions to Elizabeth at email@example.com, or come and submit them at the September 19 meeting.
+Please send your ideas and suggestions to Elizabeth at firstname.lastname@example.org, or come and submit them at any meeting.
 This Council can be as useful as we all make it, so step up and make it work!

 "MAKING ENDS MEET" is a guide of contacts on the Lower and Outer Cape,